BerniceK-byte/film-success-analysis/README.md

 The goal is to provide three concrete, actionable insights for the studio to maximize its box office revenue while minimizing financial risks and gaining a competitive edge.
 These insights should guide decisions regarding movie genre, budget allocation, cast selection, and strategic release timing.

+## Key questions to Answer
+1. How do ratings impact a movie’s success, and what ratings range is most common for successful films? metric success for
+2. What genres are consistently high-performing in terms of audience reception and revenue?
+3. How does the release date (e.g., season or month) influence a movie’s box office performance?
+4. What budget ranges are associated with profitable movies, and how does budget relate to revenue?
+5. What factors contribute to higher revenues, and how can these be optimized for future productions?

 ## Data Understanding

 The data for this analysis comes from multiple movie industry sources, including Box Office Mojo, IMDB, Rotten Tomatoes, The Movie DB, and The Numbers.